matthew-shaw/matthew-shaw.github.io/docs/blog/posts/features-truly-agile-teams.md

 ## Adopt open standards

-No closed source, proprietary, costly software.
+No closed-source, proprietary, costly software.
 Working to interoperable open standards makes it easier to change technologies if needed.

 ## Empower the team